fossix/fossix.github.io/_posts/2013-07-22-Dynamic-linker-and-loader.md

 The output shows that our tiny executable uses the services of four different shared libraries. {The `linux-vdso.so` library will be explained elsewhere in this series).
-The `libm.so` is the match library that we linked in while compiling out program code.
+The `libm.so` is the math library that we linked in while compiling out program code.
 The next is the standard C library.
 The last library is the dynamic loader which will help during the start of the program execution to use other library functions that we are linked with.
 This section will describe the